anibue/vit-pytorch/README.md

 ## Patch Merger

 <img src="./images/patch_merger.png" width="400px"></img>

-This <a href="https://arxiv.org/abs/2202.12015">paper</a> proposes a simple module (Patch Merger) for reducing the number of tokens at any layer of a vision transformer without sacrificing performance.
+This `<a href="https://arxiv.org/abs/2202.12015">`paper `</a>` proposes a simple module (Patch Merger) for reducing the number of tokens at any layer of a vision transformer without sacrificing performance.

 ```python
 import torch